Your Family Health History: Let’s Talk Turkey

 “Family history is not just checking off boxes on a medical form.
 People forget things, and some don’t have the interest or education to convey information.
 However, if the doctor takes the time to have a more fluid conversation, things can be revealed,” says Dr. Schwartz.

 He encourages us to sit down with our parents, grandparents, aunts, uncles, and cousins and talk.
-"Most people enjoy the conversation.
-I spent almost two hours with my own mother in New Jersey, with a video camera on the kitchen table, asking her about our family," Dr. Schwartz says.
-Some families face more significant obstacles to gaining insight into their family background.
-"Miami has a significant Haitian population, many of whom simply don't know their family history.
-It's difficult for physicians to pull information out of this group."
+“Most people enjoy the conversation.
+I spent almost two hours with my own mother in New Jersey, with a video camera on the kitchen table, asking her about our family,” Dr. Schwartz says.
+He notes that some ethnic groups may face cultural barriers to fully understanding their family histories; this makes it difficult for physicians to gather information.

 Ease your way into the discussion by expressing interest in your family history before diving into medical issues.
 Capture oral and visual information with your cell phone camera, video, or recorder.
 “You’re creating a living document that will serve you and future generations and may even contribute to research,” says Dr. Schwartz.